ShellCode33/CredSLayer/README.md

 Have you heard about [Pcredz](https://github.com/lgandx/PCredz) or [net-creds](https://github.com/DanMcInerney/net-creds) ?
 Well this tool pushes the boundaries even further by using Wireshark dissectors, it's therefore more accurate and reliable.

-This tool is really helpful if you're a pentester or if you want to scan your own network to see if anything critical is sent over.
+This tool is really helpful if you're doing IT security or if you want to scan your own network to see if anything critical is sent over.

 # Features